dogweather/forkful/content/en/php/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in programming involves creating and running scripts that verify the code behaves as expected under various conditions.
-Programmers do it to ensure quality, prevent regressions, and facilitate safe refactoring, which is crucial for maintaining a healthy, scalable, and bug-free codebase.

 ## How to:

 ### Native PHP – PHPUnit
 A widely-used tool for testing in PHP is PHPUnit.
 Install it via Composer:
 ```bash